baus5/baus5/README.md

 # Books

-* But How Do It Know - The Basic Principles of Computers for Everyone
+* But How Do It Know - J. Clark Scott
+* The C Programming Language 2nd edition - Dennis Ritchie
+* Automate The Boring Stuff With Python - Al Sweigart

 # Hobbies